ol3gka/Task-1-of-contest-for-ML-engeneer-minDiffusion-/README.md

 - Dataset preparation quality will be reviewed (5 points);
 - Modifications of the existing code should be shown.

+# Introduction

 Diffusion models became very promising nowadays, as being recently introduced it is already shown perfect results.
+The core concept behind these models is deceptively simple:

+- Take a starting image;
+- Add some noise, iteratively degrading the image until almost nothing but noise remains;
+- Train a model to 'undo' these noise steps;
+- To generate, start from pure noise and repeatedly apply the model to 'denoise' our way back to a plausible image.

 Being alternative to GANs, today's Diffusion models show:

 - [x] **High-quality sampling**